This article includes the following topics:

 Using Align Bar to derive tempo from audio tracks

-If you have imported audio tracks that are time-based, or recorded audio tracks without a click, you can use Align Bar to derive tempos from those tracks.
-This is useful, for example, when you have a live drum recording that you now want to overdub with other tracks, and you want a click, or you want tempo information for MIDI instruments.
+If you have imported audio tracks, or recorded audio tracks without a click, you can use Align Bar to derive tempos from those tracks.
+This is useful, for example, when you have a live drum recording or band recording that you now want to edit or overdub with other tracks, and you want a click, or you want tempo information for MIDI instruments.

 Align Bar will work to set the tempo for a session with many tracks, but you should use one mono or stereo audio track as a time reference.
 It is also best if the track you are using for a time reference has strong rhythmic information and strong transients.
 For example, a kick drum that hits on the first beat of every bar, or the first beat every two bars, is an ideal time source.